matsengrp/cft/README.md

 ```

 Now create a virtual environment.
 These instructios assume you will
-operating in a virtual environment, specifically using conda.
-You can
+operating in a virtual environment using `conda`.
+Use `module load
+matsengrp-anaconda` if the `conda` command is not available in your
-also mimic these isnstructions using `virtualenv` and `pip`.
+path.
+You can also mimic these instructions using `virtualenv` and
+`pip` if you would prefer.

 ```
 	$ conda create -n cft